joshneipp/coldsnapp/README.md

 ### Get alerts about unusual and noteworthy weather in your area

-### Configure which weather events you want to be notified about
+### Configure which weather events you want to be notified about, and how to receive notifications

-### Configure notifications by email or text message, and when notifications occur
+* Notify by text or email
+* Get notified up to 10 days out
+* Choose from types of weather events (such as subfreezing temps, multiple rain days, snow/ice, heat wave, hurricane)

 ### Made possible by these APIs: